ankurawl/ankurawl.github.io/README.md

 git push origin main
 ```

-GitHub Pages will automatically build and deploy your site within a few minutes.
+GitHub Pages will automatically build and deploy the site within a few minutes.

 ### Option 2: Project Site

 If using a different repository name:
-1. Update `baseurl` in `_config.yml` to match your repository name
+1. Update `baseurl` in `_config.yml` to match the repository name
 2. Enable GitHub Pages in repository settings
 3. Select source branch (usually `main`)